vectorsigmaissomewhere/Django-Projects-/Core-Django/ConceptsWithCode/jjitem 22 Throttling in Django Rest Framwork.md

 ```
 This program will let anonymous user to make only 2 request in a day
 and an authenticate user to make 5 request in an hour

+Here you need to take care of views.py ,setttings.py and urls.py cause the rest
+of the program is similar to other program
 ```

 views.py